erhallma/multilevel-trace-estimation/README.md

 "A Multilevel Approach to Stochastic Trace Estimation" Eric Hallman and Devon Troester (2021)

-Folder chebyshev/ contains code for stochastic trace estimation and auxiliary functions related to Chebyshev interpolation and evaluation The main function that performs multilevel trace estimation on a given problem is mlmcTrace.m
+Folder chebyshev/ contains Matlab code for stochastic trace estimation and auxiliary functions related to Chebyshev interpolation and evaluation The main function that performs multilevel trace estimation on a given problem is mlmcTrace.m